Welcome to the Main Page of

 Membership registration is currently NGN 500 (USD 5) while annual due is NGN 1,500 (USD 15).
 However, at the moment and until further notice, these fees have been waived for all potential members.
 Thus, no membership fee or annual due is required from any prospective member.
 In general, it is a policy of the Society that no interested member shall be denied membership on account of inability to pay membership fees.
 However, voluntary donations are welcome from the public.
 Also, payment may be requested for certain special services of the Society like conferences.
 Moneys accruing exclusively to the Society shall be solely utilized for the Society’s purpose.

 In the nearest future, it is envisaged that the Society will source for funds and award grants to active scholars and students working on specific important projects within the focal areas of the Society.
 Scholarship will also be awarded to indigent students.
 The ultimate goal is to improve understanding and welfare of mankind.
+Individuals, corporate organizations and institutions who intend to partner with the Society and/or intend to sponsor a commissioned research project relating to the interest of the Society are requested to contact the society’s Administrative Secretary or President.
+Such bodies will be publicly acknowledged based on terms agreed on in a Memorandum of Understanding (MOU).

 A glimpse into the interests of the Society may be obtained from the following research presentations and publications viz.